 The University of Iowa is known nationally and internationally for its writing programs, particularly for its top-ranked graduate programs in creative writing (Iowa Writers' Workshop) and nonfiction writing.
 It also offers numerous discipline-based undergraduate and graduate programs that emphasize writing, and several of its colleges have their own writing centers.

-Certificate students have the opportunity to participate in the Iowa City writing community through activities such as attending readings and lectures; presenting their own work in public; working with professional journals, newspapers, or other publications; and volunteering or interning with the Iowa Youth Writing Project literacy outreach program.
+Certificate students have the opportunity to participate in the Iowa City writing community through activities such as attending readings and lectures; presenting their own work in public; working with professional journals, newspapers, or other publications; and volunteering or interning with local arts and community outreach organizations.

 Online Certificate in Writing

 The online Certificate in Writing is designed for students who are unable to attend classes on campus, including distance education students, nondegree-seeking students, and international students.
 The program allows students to take advantage of Iowa's impressive culture of writing from anywhere in the world.
-Visit Magid Center for Writing to learn more about the online certificate.
+Visit the Certificate in Writing webpage to learn more about the online certificate.

 Information